ifyGecko/RE_Challenges/README.md

     A repository of introductory exercises to practice reverse engineering with help for when you get lost.

-Motivation:

-    Give a series of simple exercises to teach about reverse engineering.
-With the idea that it will also be useful as a template to build your own challenges while furthering your knowledge and helping others.

 Set-Up:

     Install Oracle virtualbox then, import the Kali Linux virtualbox ova file.